-- In the CONNECT Content docker, click a thumbnail. - Click the Import button and choose one of the following commands: - Import and link inserts the file as a linked object - Import at original position lets you place a vector graphic at the original position where it was created relative to the page.
-The graphic is placed as an embedded object. - Import inserts the file as an embedded object - 3 Follow the onscreen instructions.
+- In the Connect Content inspector, click a thumbnail. - Click the Place button A and choose one of the following commands: - Place and link inserts the file as a linked object - Place at original position lets you place a vector graphic at the original position where it was created relative to the page.
+The graphic is placed as an embedded object. - Place inserts the file as an embedded object - 3 Follow the onscreen instructions.